alxpez/alts/README.md

 ```python
 sudo python main.py
 ```
-> the `keyboard` package requires to be run as admin
+> the `keyboard` package requires to be run as admin (in macOS and Linux)

+---

+> TODO: Include extra information and examples of LLM configurations

+> TODO: Include extra requirements for windows installation